ohartl/webmum/README.md

 WebMUM - Web Mailserver User Manager
 ======

 WebMUM is a web frontend based on PHP which helps you to manage mail accounts via MySQL.
-The software is licensed under a GNU-GPL 3.0 license.
+This software is licensed under the MIT license.

 ## Installation